Sottix99/Point-cloud-transformers-for-3D-fragment-matching/README.md

 Three different modifications were made:
 * Replacement of randomly sampled points by the mean of the corresponding columns.
 * Replacement of selected points by axis modifying surfaces according to a specified coordinate range.
 Points were replaced with others that do not fall within the coordinate interval.
-* Replacement of selected points by applying noise, thus generating new points
+* Replacement of selected points by applying noise, thus generating new points.
+*
+To get an idea, GIF 4 shows fragment 1 of pair 0 and GIF 5 shows three changes that can be made to this point cloud.

 <div style="text-align:center">
  <p align="center">